alisw/AliPhysics/MUON/READMErec.txt

 - <code>GetLowFluxParam()</code>: parameters for p-p collisions
 - <code>GetHighFluxParam()</code>: parameters for Pb-Pb collisions
 - <code>GetCosmicParam()</code>: parameters for cosmic runs
+- <code>GetCalibrationParam()</code>: parameters for cosmic runs

+The latter is a dummy set which allows to avoid any reconstruction in case a software trigger event is taken.
+Software triggers are sent to trigger electronics during physics run in order to read the scalers: no action from the MUON tracker is required during such events whose reconstruction has to be skipped.

 Every option/parameter can be set one by one.
 Here is the complete list of available setters:
 - <code>SetCalibrationMode("mode")</code>: set the calibration mode: NOGAIN (only do pedestal subtraction),